Do I Need A Sump Pump?

 - Your basement has flooded before

-- You live in an area with excessive rain/snowfall
+- Reside in an area with excessive rain/snowfall

-- You have a finished basement with costly items (preventative)
+- Have a finished basement with costly items (preventative)

 - You live on flat or low-lying land with soil that readily traps water